BioDepot/BioDepot-workflow-builder/README.md

 Bwb takes values from the widget forms, generates and executes a Docker command for the widget, and passes signals and data to downstream widgets to trigger their execution.

 Bwb takes the values from the forms and generates a Docker command (or set of commands when there are multiple commands) for each widget.
-Pressing the start button in the widget UI window, executes the command as a Quicktime QProcess which is interruptable and can signal when it is finished.
+Pressing the start button in the widget UI window, executes the command as a Quicktime QProcess which is interruptible and can signal when it is finished.
 If the process finishes without error, output signals are emitted and passed to linked widgets using the OrangeML signal manager.
 Upon receiving a signal, the widget checks that all necessary parameters are set and if execution is also triggered (or is automatic once parameters are set), its execution starts.

 ### Organization of code